anon-paper-submissions1/alc-paper/README.md

 Directory `prc_alc`contains the code generating the plots showing the behavior of the PRC and ALC measures.

-Directory `anonymity_loss_coefficient` is a copy of the code used for both the ALC measure and the attacks, version 1.0.29.
+Directory `anonymity_loss_coefficient_1.0.29` is a copy of the code used for both the ALC measure and the attacks, version 1.0.29.
 This code from this location is not used directly by the experimental code.
-Rather, the code as used here is pip installed.
+Rather, the code as used here was pip installed.